sequentech/iam/README.md

 census, configured to use the "SMS-code" authentication method, and the SMS provider credentials details needed to be able to send emails.

 Another important entity in authapi is an "User".
-An user represents someone related to an auth-event.
 Each auth-user can be uniquely referenced by the user-id.
-Note that the same physical person might have multiple uath-users associated, one per auth-event.
-Users also have associated metadata, like Full Name, email, tlf number, etc.

-The exact details that each auth-user has associated may vary on each auth-event.
-Also, some auth-events might have associated a census, while in others the census might be generated on the go.
+The users have some authorization to act over some objects using ACLs.

 Authorization is provided using an Access Control Lists (ACLs) mechanism.
-Not everyone can create a new auth-event, and not every-one can administrate an auth-event to configure its details.
+Not every user can create a new auth-event, and not every-one can administrate an auth-event to configure its details.
 ACLs are stored in a table of the database, with an id, a permission string, an object id, an object type, and an user-id.